|

 Following plotting by several US politicians in the southern states to

-strengthen the pro-slavery bloc, a pro-annexation rebellion is defeated.
+in order to strengthen the pro-slavery bloc, a pro-annexation rebellion

-On 29 May 1848, Wisconsin is admitted into the Union as the thirtieth state
+On 29 May 1848, Wisconsin is admitted into the union as the thirtieth

-in 1763 and technically to the US in 1783, although Britain remained in
+Britain in 1763 and technically to the US in 1783, although Britain

 1849 - 1850 |